-- 186.12 Compensation of officers, operation expenses.
+186.12 Compensation of officers, operation expenses.
 (1) BOARD MEMBERS.
-No member of the board of directors may receive any compensation for services as a member of the board other than reasonable health, accident and similar insurance. - (3) EXPENDITURES.
-To the extent permitted by a credit union's bylaws, the officers elected by the board of directors and the members of the credit committee may receive such compensation as the board authorizes, but the expenditures of the credit union for all purposes shall be paid from its earnings.
+No member of the board of directors may receive any compensation for services as a member of the board other than reasonable health, accident and similar insurance

+(3) EXPENDITURES.
+The officers elected by the board of directors, the members of the credit committee and loan officers may receive such compensation as the board authorizes, but the expenditures of the credit union for all purposes shall be paid from its earnings.

 History: 1971 c.
 193; 1983 a.
 369; 1995 a.
 151; 1997 a.
-152; 2015 a.
-304.
+152.

 186.13 Expulsion.
 If the board of directors adopts a written policy, a credit union may expel a member if the member neglects or refuses to comply with this chapter or the credit union bylaws or if the board has other just cause.
 The credit union shall provide notice to the member in writing of the reason for expulsion.
-The notice shall include a description of the member's right to petition the board for reconsideration of the member's expulsion and the time period for the member to petition.
-If a member petitions the board in writing within 45 days of receipt of the expulsion notice, the board shall reconsider the expulsion within 90 days after the date of the expulsion notice.
+The notice shall include a description of the member's right to a hearing and the time period for the member to request a hearing.
+If a member requests a hearing in writing within 45 days of receipt of the expulsion notice, the board shall give the member an opportunity to be heard on the expulsion within 90 days after the date of the expulsion notice.

 History: 1971 c.
 193; 1981 c.
 156; 1995 a.
 151; 1997 a.
-152; 2015 a.
-304.
+152.